How To Introduce Two Cats

 Cats live in colonies, not packs, and they don’t tend to have a strict hierarchy.
 They can live together harmoniously, especially once spayed and neutered.
 Female cats even care for one another’s offspring.

-My Cats Won’t get Along After Introducing them!
+My Cats Won’t Get Along After Introducing Them

-If you introduced your cats wrong the first time around, or they’ve had a falling out, this can be incredibly frustrating!
+If you introduced your cats wrong the first time around, or they’ve had a falling out, this can be incredibly frustrating.

 If introducing your cats doesn’t seem to be working, here are some troubleshooting tips: